-Word Name Description 0 Reserved Future use 1 User Data Length Number of bytes of valid data actually contained in the UserData field.
+Word Name Description 0 User Data Option Optional user data information.
+For more information, see the PROFINET documentation.
+1 User Data Length Number of bytes of valid data actually contained in the UserData field.
 2N User Data User defined data that may be used as an input to the acquisition/decode.